Many of our events and activities were curtailed or cancelled in 2020, as a result of Government restrictions to limit the spread of the virus.

-There are probably now only 120 pairs left in the whole of the Shropshire, and we haven’t got long to save them from local extinction.
-Therefore, within the restrictions applicable during the coronavirus outbreak, we’d really like to know of any curlews you see or hear.
+The main purpose will be to monitor the Curlew population.
+There are probably only about 120 pairs left in the whole of Shropshire, so we haven’t got long to save them from location extinction.

 Surveying and protecting declining species